ArnaudBuchholz/reserve/docs/url.md

 Changing the `request` properties will **impact** the forward request.

+> [!CAUTION]
-**NOTE** : Do not consume the incoming request body or it won't be available for the forward request.
+> Do not consume the incoming request body or it won't be available for the forward request.

 ## `forward-response`